Skip to content

 • Group activities for school classes

 The school can order special grouping for a class perceived as challenging, which needs support in matters related to community and working in a group.
 The grouping is tailored on a case-by-case basis, and after the grouping, it is assessed whether there is a need for further work.
-A written report is made for the school about the group discussion.

 Group exercises of 7th graders